vstaneva/familyvcf2fasta/README.md

 Known Issues
+	*Improve error messages.
+Sometimes worng problem is blamed.
+  *The new vcf deletes any info that followed the genotype
+	* We dont handle variantions having a , in the alt value.
+We should.
-* We rely on vcf unique identifiers, if they are not present, the behavior is undefined.
+  *We rely on vcf unique identifiers, if they are not present, the behavior is undefined.